Clinton River Riders

 The Secretary has the responsibility for maintaining the minutes of every meeting and an up to date schedule of all non-ride activities, dates, times and such information pertinent to the matters of this organization.

 The Treasurer has the responsibility for paying the monthly costs that this organization shall incur as part of its normal operation and to maintain an accurate accounting of all transactions.
 He/she or his/her designate will be responsible for maintaining an accurate list of the members and to collect dues that result from such membership.
+He/she also has the responsibility of assisting the President in the execution of his/her duties and assume those duties if the President is unable to perform them.

 Section 2: Authorization of Special Committees